 You’ve asked, and I’ve answered!
 Read on for a handful of answers to the most frequently asked questions about eggless baking.

-The recipe was originally posted in October 2016, the post content was edited to add more helpful information, no change to the recipe in September 2022.
+The recipe was originally posted in October 2016; the post content was edited to add more helpful information, and no changes were made to the recipe in September 2022.

 These are delicious!
 I’ve been baking without eggs for 18 years, since our daughter’s allergies presented.
 We have tried many of your recipes and find them to be consistent, delicious the day they are baked, and delicious a couple of days later.
 That isn’t always the case with eggless baked goods, so thank you!!